 These are just two sorts of pump-based water guns.
 Lonnie Johnson and Bruce D'Andrade's first Super Soaker and the later addition of the water bladder have launched an entire line of water weapons.
 For extra ammunition, some designs hook up to a huge water reservoir that you wear like a backpack.
 Other guns are configured so you can shoot forward, backward and sideways at once.
 This has altered the world of water guns drastically.
 In the past, kids knew exactly what to expect when they went to the toy store for a new water gun.
 These days, the shelves are stocked with a wide range of new designs every summer.
 Unless you've been to the toy store recently, you have no idea what your neighbors might bring to the next big water fight.

-For lots more information on water blasters and related topics, check out the links on the next page.
+For lots more information on water blasters and related topics, check out the links below.

 Related HowStuffWorks Articles